 The effective collaboration checklist

-When working with a RoR development company, you have to manage the work with people, not only with software.
+When working with a RoR consulting company, you have to manage the work with people, not only with software.
 Agencies understand that their client’s success is their success too and will do everything they can to make this success a reality.
 In order to work efficiently with an agency you should adhere to a few principles and everyone will be happier.

 Rule #5: Prepare yourself for the cooperation